 My muse and I are fascinated by human nature, when it works well and when it doesn't.
 We like to help people find happier and more fulfilling lives, hence our chosen professions as psychiatrists and writers.

-We also both enjoy good food, friends, politics, books and the ocean.
-And we like to talk to people who share some of our same interests.
+We also both enjoy family, friends, pets, politics, books, good food, and the ocean.
+We love to talk to people who share some of our same interests.

 I've been a story teller most of my life, as has my muse.
 I'm named after a grandmother who also wrote and published stories.